 Becoming a well-rounded counselor means recognizing that every client will require their own specific therapeutic approach.
 Multicultural competency isn’t just a tool in the counselor’s toolbox, it is a point of view that can be seamlessly incorporated into your counseling practice.
 Because of this, William & Mary’s Online Master of Education (M.Ed.) in Counseling program includes multicultural competency as a running theme throughout all of its coursework, as well as courses, like Theory and Practice of Multi-Cultural Counseling that deal directly with the challenges and opportunities of cross-cultural client/counselor relationships.

-Explore how the W&M student experience integrates the concepts and skills associated with social justice and cultural responsiveness into its Online M.Ed. in Counseling program, and learn how our program can help you become a more impactful counselor.
+Led by a faculty of experts, the W&M student experience integrates the concepts and skills associated with social justice and cultural responsiveness into its Online M.Ed. in Counseling program.
+Explore the robust curriculum, including paths in Clinical Mental Health Counseling, Military and Veterans Counseling and School Counseling, and learn how our program can help you become a more effective counselor.
+Schedule a call with an admissions outreach advisor today.